 Aging individual stars helped date an early merger event.

-New research provides the best evidence to date into the timing of how our early Milky Way came together, including the merger with a key satellite galaxy.
+The best evidence to date into the timing of how our early Milky Way came together, including the merger with a key satellite galaxy has been revealed by new research.

 With this and other data, the researchers were able to show what was happening when the Milky Way merged with an orbiting satellite galaxy, known as Gaia-Enceladus, about 10 billion years ago.